simonewebdesign/simonewebdesign/source/_posts/2014-09-29-sos-web-design-needs-conventions.md

 ## But why is that?

-I think it's because we're used to **reivent the wheel** every day.
+I think it's because we're used to **reinvent the wheel** every day.

 Let's be honest here: how many times have you built a shopping cart from scratch?
 Or a pagination system?
 Or a contact form?!
 <!--